-Concordia University Irvine has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), the leading outcomes-based professional accrediting organization for business programs in student-centered colleges around the world.
+Concordia University Irvine has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), the leading outcomes-based professional accrediting organization for business programs in student-centered colleges around the world.
 IACBE accreditation helps to ensure that your business degree is one of quality.

 The Commission on Accreditation of Athletic Training Education (CAATE) is a 501(c)(3) non-profit organization currently incorporated in the State of Texas.
 The CAATE is recognized as an accrediting agency by the Council of Higher Education (CHEA).
 CAATE work to continually improve Athletic Training education by assessing programs on the values of accountability, transparency, integrity, excellence, leadership, and partnership.